maximeq/three-ios-bug-display/README.md

 - changing fragment shader uniform names
 - not calling a specific uniform
-- adding or removing a single line of code in a shader different than the one where the issue happens, this line of code having litterally no algorithmic impact on the code (this line has no use)
+- adding or removing a single line of code in a shader different than the one where the issue happens, this line of code having literally no algorithmic impact on the code (this line has no use)
 - changing the way the shadow map depth materials are applied
 - basically, some changes that give an equivalent code

 ## FAQ

+### If this bug is so circumstantial, why aren't you using a workaround ?

+This is a very small part of our end product, which features a lot more moving parts, and we end up with strange artifacts that only appear on iOS.
+Our bug tracking has lead us to believe that our overall artifact issue is linked to this specific bug.

 ### What is the demo supposed to show ?